 My sons told me later that she terrified them.

+I have no desire to be a helicopter parent.
 I am trying to raise free-range kids.
 Kids who can not only navigate the world on their own — and 100 feet up the trail is hardly that — but who can confidently move through a world without illogical fears, assured that most people are good, and if some people are bad, well, you take normal precautions (cell phone, yelling for help, kicking and screaming), and you’re generally okay.

 But this is what I’m up against.

 According to the Brennan Center, crime in 2015 was half of what it was in 1990.
 It’s 22% less than it was at the turn of the century.
 Our kids are safer than we were, by a long shot.
 Physical assault against children is down 33% from 2003-2011, and attempted or completed rape plummeted 43% in the same time period, according to the University of New Hampshire Crimes Against Children Research Center.
 And the number of kids abducted by strangers every year, according to Free Range Kids, is 115.
 Only 50 are killed by their abductor.